uhgall/yo_pull/README.md

 80 gsm paper (~0.1 mm) sits in the middle of this range and is a good default.
 Thinner tape gives a shallower chamber and may focus better but shifts your concentration math; thicker tape blurs more and also changes `d` — plug the actual thickness into `M sperm/mL = N / (A × d × 1000)`.

-### Basic build

-1. **Bottom** — standard **microscope slide** (75 × 25 mm).
-2. **Spacer** — 80 gsm paper strip(s) taped along the edges (or two parallel strips) to create a shallow channel in the middle.
-3. **Sample** — a small drop of semen in the channel.
-Keep it thin; you want a single layer, not a pool.
-4. **Top** — standard **cover glass** laid on the spacers, pressing gently so the gap is even.

-Tape the stack at the edges so it does not slide apart when you insert it into the device.

 ### Tips

-- **Match the original slide footprint** if you can — trim so the stack sits flat in the YO holder and the camera looks through the centre of the channel.
+- **Match the original slide geometry** as much as possible.
+Obviously you need to make sure the sample is in the same spot as on the original slide.
+Also, the light inside the microscope is activated by pushing in the slide, so make sure it actually activates.
 - **Thicker gap = worse focus.** The camera has limited depth of field; a gap much above ~0.1 mm will look soft and sperm will be harder to see and count.
 Stick to one sheet of 80 gsm paper.
 - **Avoid bubbles** under the cover glass — they dominate the image and ruin counts.
-- **One paper thickness = one gap.** Stacking two sheets ≈ 0.2 mm and will throw off concentration by ~2× as well as blur the image further.

-This is a rough substitute, not a clinical-grade chamber.
-Use it for visual inspection and ballpark counts, not diagnosis.
+This is a rough substitute, not a clinical-grade chamber (no shit!).

 ## Files